mega-maks2011/MagnetBlocks/README.md

 *   **Magnet Network:** The true power is revealed when magnets are combined.
 If magnet blocks are placed next to each other, they form a single network.
     *   **Unified Control:** Any action applied to one magnet in the network (disabling with redstone or changing polarity) is instantly propagated to all connected magnets.
 *   **Magnetic Storms:** Occasionally, magnetic storms will occur in the world.
 They affect the polarity, strength, and radius of magnets.
 After the storm ends, all magnets return to their previous state.
+    *   **Storm Management:** You can turn off, create, and remove storms.
 *   **The /magnet Command:** Using this command, you can manage "phantom" magnets.
 Create, delete, modify, etc. You can also manage storms.
+*   **Whitelist:** You can whitelist the player's nickname and he will always be attracted to the magnet.

 # Русский